SirajShaikh96/Cardiovascular-Risk-Prediction/README.md

 # 📋 Model Performance

-# #In this project detecting 1 is very important.
+# Within 10 years who will have cardiovascular risk is denoted by 1.
+In this project detecting 1 is very important.
 So we'll only focus on the mertics of 1

 ![mp](https://user-images.githubusercontent.com/116551866/226862472-bbc2828b-b454-4cf2-bc82-a8a1425a6e5a.PNG)